johnwcowan/subsetg-book/intro-010-what-who.md

 programming language such as C, C++, Java, or C#.

-My intention in writing this book is to describe the whole of PL/I Subset G, and so it may also be useful as a work of reference, although the official standard is the final arbiter in all cases of doubt.
+My intention in writing this book is to describe the whole of PL/I Subset G, a reasonable common, working version of the language which contains all important features and which is standard across compilers.
+This book may also be useful as a work of reference, although the official standard is the final arbiter in all cases of doubt.
 Unfortunately, the standard is especially difficult to read even as standards go; it consists of two BNF grammars, one concrete and